Get stories and expert advice on all things related to college and parenting.

 Is it finally time to pitch that pile of spiral notebooks from high school?
 Would new curtains or a fresh coat of paint brighten things up?
 Tackle it as a team.

 Buckle on some snowshoes, visit the beach, go ice skating.
 Almost anywhere you live, you can take a long winter walk (with or without a dog or two).

 It is seriously fun when the family gets together to play favorite tunes on the guitar or piano.
 Sing, dance!

-Donate a few hours at the homeless shelter, adopt a family in need, visit the elderly at a nursing home or do something for a neighbor.
+Donate a few boxes of warm clothing and other essentials to a homeless shelter, adopt a family in need, or do something for a neighbor.
 These are activities that are the most meaningful and build character.

 It may not be the season for your favorite sport, but there are still many to choose from: ice hockey, men’s and women’s basketball, and more.
 Cheer yourselves hoarse!

 ...talking about life, love and what your student is going through at school.
 Share your dreams and hopes for the New Year ahead.